xieweiAlex/English_Learning/words-review.md

 ## words-Jun-24.md ##
 words/2024/words-Jun-24.md
-It is a tricky time for Christianity.
-Many Catholics are **vexed** because Pope Francis has modernised the church’s attitude towards blessings for same-sex couples. -
 His elegance is a living **reproach** to our **slovenly** habits. -
 I thought you must be a **humbug** **all along**, from the **conceited** way you talked. -
 Her fellow teachers greeted her proposal with **scorn**. -